canada-ca/a11y/CONTRIBUTING.md

 Feel free to propose changes by creating Pull Requests.
 If you don't have write access, editing a file will create a Fork of this project for you to save your proposed changes to.
 Submitting a change to a file will write it to a new Branch in your Fork, so you can send a Pull Request.

 If this is your first time contributing on GitHub, don't worry!
 Let us know if you have any questions: [ssc.aaact-aatia-spc@canada.ca](mailto:ssc.aaact-aatia-spc@canada.ca?subject=GitHub%20-%20Digital%20Accessibility%20Hub)

 ### Contribution guidelines

-Contributions to the Digital Accessibility Hub should be provided in an accessible format in conformance to [Web Content Accessibility Guidelines (WCAG) 2.1 level AA](https://www.w3.org/TR/WCAG21/) and must not include [protected information](https://www.tpsgc-pwgsc.gc.ca/esc-src/protection-safeguarding/niveaux-levels-eng.html).
+Contributions to the Digital Accessibility Toolkit should be provided in an accessible format in conformance to [Web Content Accessibility Guidelines (WCAG) 2.1 level AA](https://www.w3.org/TR/WCAG21/) and must not include [protected information](https://www.tpsgc-pwgsc.gc.ca/esc-src/protection-safeguarding/niveaux-levels-eng.html).
 Acceptable primary document formats are, in order of preference:
 1. HTML
 2. Word
 3. PowerPoint, Excel